raheemadamboev/portfolio/README.md

  </a>
 </p>

 This is the best app to manage your inventory.
-This app has many features to save you time and automate your job.
-You can add inventory, sell.
+This app has many features to save your time and automate your job.
+You can add inventory and sell.
 You can also add sizes to inventory and you can share QR codes of products.
 You can use your sale data with the calendar.
 You can back up your data and you can convert your data to an Excel file.
 The app supports multi-language (English, Russian, Uzbek).
 There are more features...

 - **1 500+ downloads in Google Play Store so far**
 - **4.6 overall stars in Google Play Store**